lollipopman/coproc-blog-post/README.md

 I suppose it is not that easy after all to build a product based on
-:nesting_dolls: or to innovate and build a better :mouse_trap:, good luck next time :red_heart: :red_heart:!
+:nesting_dolls: or to innovate and build a better :mouse_trap:, good luck next time :blue_heart: :blue_heart:!
 EOF

-Remove dead code! ❤ ❤ ❤ ❤ ❤
+Remove dead code! 💙 💙 💙 💙 💙

 This code can go the way of the wonderful 🦕 as our 🪆 tech has been replaced with: